Loophole-free Bell tests with randomly chosen subsets of measurement settings: Graph-theoretic Bell inequalities using a subset of settings

 For a fixed precision $\epsilon$ and probability of failure $\delta$, the number of contexts that Alice and Bob would need to evaluate is

-Now we calculate the minimum detection efficiency $\eta_\nu$ needed for loophole-free Bell violation as a function of the fraction of the contexts $\nu$.
+Now we calculate the minimum detection efficiency $\eta_\nu$ needed for loophole-free Bell violation as a function of the fraction $\nu$ of the contexts.
 In order to model the detection inefficiency, we bin the no clicks to the outcome $0$.
 This outcome is chosen because no terms corresponding to it appear in the Bell inequality~\eqref{eq:graph_bell}.
 This simplifies the evaluation of the critical detection efficiency, which, in this case, is now only a function of the maximum local realistic and quantum values.
-Then, the minimum detection efficiency is
+Then the minimum detection efficiency is

-Next, we consider $8$ different correlations associated to the maximum quantum violation of a different Bell inequality, each of them corresponding to a different graph.
-The details of these graphs can be found in Ref.~\cite{XSS23} but are not relevant for our purpose.
+Next we consider nine different correlations associated with the maximum quantum violation of a different Bell inequality, each of them corresponding to a different graph.
+The details of these graphs can be found in Ref.~\cite{XSS23} but are not relevant for our purposes.
 For each case, we calculate the fraction of contexts needed for a given detection efficiency $\eta$.
 The results are presented in Table~\ref{tab:graph_theoretic}.
-As it can be seen in Table~\ref{tab:graph_theoretic}, in all the cases, by randomly selecting a small strict subset of the contexts, the parties can claim loophole-free Bell nonlocality with a very small probability of failure.
+As it can be seen in Table~\ref{tab:graph_theoretic}, in all the cases except the last correlation, by randomly selecting a small strict subset of the contexts, the parties can claim loophole-free Bell nonlocality with a very small probability of failure.
+In the last correlation presented in Table~\ref{tab:graph_theoretic}, the parties will have to select all contexts for all $\eta \geq \eta_{\rm crit} = 0.912$.